 Parks and Recreation

-Upper Makefield’s Parks and Recreation Committee collaborates with staff and community volunteers to maintain and to develop our two public parks.
+Upper Makefield’s Park and Recreation Board collaborates with staff and community volunteers to maintain and to develop our two public parks.

 Landscape Management and Maintenance at our Parks